 Got that job I interviewed for last month!!!

 Woman said thank you when I let her go ahead of me at the grocery store

 How to Create a Cheer Up Journal

-If you spent your time on your cell phone or tablet, there are many apps made for memos and journaling.
-Check your app store to see what is available.
+If you prefer the smaller screen, there are many apps made for memos and journaling.
+Check your mobile device's app store to see what is available.
 Then, you can note entries while you are on the go.

 Making it My Own

 I keep my journal on my computer in LibreOffice, a word processor.
 I list nice things that have happened to me, things I've spotted in nature, things that amuse me (stories, cartoons, etc.), and quotes and poems that I like.
 I don't write in it every day, but I add to it regularly.

 When I'm feeling annoyed, mistreated, or out of sorts, I open the file.
 I read a few entries.
 It usually doesn't take me long before I find myself smiling and feeling lighter.
 It's good to have this reminder.